 Joining the league

-The York & District Badminton League consists of Mixed, Mens, Ladies & Combined divisions.
+The York & District Badminton League consists of Mixed, Mens, & Ladies divisions.
 This document contains information on how to join the league & gives an outline of the League Rules.
 The full version of the League Rules can be found here.

 Joining the League

-To join the League a request should be sent to the General Secretary prior to the League AGM (usually the last Wednesday in August), stating how many teams the club would like to enter into each section.
+To join the League a request should be sent to the General Secretary prior to the League AGM, stating how many teams the club would like to enter into each section.
 Teams are admitted into the League from the start of each season.
 New teams are automatically entered into the lowest division.

-The cost of entering a team is £5 per team.
+The cost of entering a team is agreed at the AGM.
 There is no requirement for clubs to be affiliated to Badminton England.

 A representative of the club should attend the League AGM.
 Your club may send more than one representative to the AGM, but only one vote per club is allowed.